 Sagar se milne ka uska to sapna tha,

 The heroine isn’t a damsel in distress or portrayed as one.
 She harbours the same dreams and ambitions as the hero.
 These are refreshing lyrics in times where we objectify women (Sheila ki Jawani, Munni badnam hui etc).

 Swanand keeps it simple and in sync with the film’s message to create an evergreen song.
 People unfamiliar with the song might believe it belongs in the 60s.
 The authenticity is mesmerizing.

 12. Bawara Mann (Hazaro Khwahishe Aisi)

 Bawara Mann is one of those songs that relies heavily on poetry.
 It sort of reminds me of ‘ek ladki ko dekha‘ wherein the tune is really simple and doesn’t waver much.
 The entire song relies on words.

 The lyrics celebrate various aspects of an unconventional personality.
-Thoughts like crazy ambitions, trying to hide behind the veil of craziness and finding a partner equally dissimilar in this sane world resonate strongly with the listener.
+Thoughts like an innocent, naive and wandering heart that harbours dreams beyond reach and yearns for a companion resonate strongly with the listener.

 The words stay with you long after the song ends.
-It grows on you.
+Bawara Mann grows on you.
 And your subconscious finds new meaning in the lyrics each time.

 Swanand created this song with a childlike enthusiasm in his theater days.
 The simplicity and innocence of an artists’ early creation is hard to replicate or recreate.
 Which is what makes this song an eternal, timesless fan favorite.
-It tugs the strings of the purest parts of our heart.
+It tugs at the strings of your core.

 Bavre se is jahan main bavra ek saath ho